MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

    3. Select **Microsoft Defender for Endpoint** as the target app.

-   4. On the **Settings** page, select Use configuration designer and add **DefenderTVMPrivacyMode** as the key and value type as **String**.
+   4. On the **Settings** page, select Use configuration designer and add `DefenderTVMPrivacyMode` as the key.
+Set its value type as `String`.

-      - To disable privacy and collect the list of apps installed, enter value as `False` and assign this policy to users.
+      - To disable privacy and collect the list of apps installed, specify the value as `False`, and then assign this policy to users.
       - By default, this value is set to `True` for unsupervised devices.
       - For users with key set as `False`, Defender for Endpoint sends the list of apps installed on the device for vulnerability assessment.